-As of July 2013, the Employee Pension Programme (EPP) functions at the Bank, in which emplyees have the opportunity to long-term savings to fill in the retirement income receiving from obligated parts of pension programme.
+As of July 2013, the Employee Pension Programme (EPP) functions at the Bank.
 The EPP was introduced in the form of a contract on the Bank making basic and additional contributions on behalf of the employees to investment funds managed by PKO Towarzystwo Funduszy Inwestycyjnych SA.